-We have been approached by potential clients in many different ways including word of mouth, recommendations from past clients or builders, google search, and RIBA find an architect.
+We have been approached by potential clients in many ways including word of mouth, recommendations from past clients, Google search, and the RIBA Find an Architect service.

 It is important that you meet your architect prior to making your selection, rather than making your decision based on costs only.

-You will work with your architect for a number of months, sometimes over 12 months from the design phase until the end of the construction, and some clients will continue working with their architect for years building a working relationship to use on all of their projects.
+You will work with your architect for a long period of time, on smaller projects this can be over a 12 month period, and on larger projects from the design phase until the end of the construction can be a number of years.
+Some clients will continue working with their architect for years building a working relationship to use on all of their future projects.
 It is therefore important that you feel you will be able to work together for a long period of time.